maxeler/maxskins/examples/VectorAddition/README.md

 Create skin from **examples/VectorAddition** directory with:

-    maxskins -t py VectorAddition.max
+    maxskins --py VectorAddition.max

 ### Create skin for C++

 Create skin from **examples/VectorAddition** directory with:

-    maxskins -t cpp VectorAddition.max
+    maxskins --cpp VectorAddition.max

 ### Create skin for Java

 Create skin from **examples/VectorAddition** directory with:

-    maxskins -t java VectorAddition.max
+    maxskins --java VectorAddition.max

 ### Create skin for Ruby

 Create skin from **examples/VectorAddition** directory with:

-    maxskins -t rb VectorAddition.max
+    maxskins --rb VectorAddition.max

 **Note:** maxskins command creates **client**, **server** and **.scratch** directories in the current directory.
 In the **client** directory there are Apache Thrift files necessary for client.
 In the **server** directory there is a binary file which is used to start the server.
-in the **.scratch** directory there are all files that are generated during the compiling process.
+In the **.scratch** directory there are all files that are generated during the compiling process.

 ### Start the server